prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 [Chronosphere Delta Experience Report](https://docs.google.com/document/d/1L8jY5dK8-X3iEoljz2E2FZ9kV2AbCa77un3oHhariBc/edit?tab=t.0#heading=h.3gflt74cpc0y) describes Chronosphere's experience of adding functionality to ingest OTEL delta metrics and query them back with PromQL, and there is additionally [Musings on delta temporality in Prometheus](https://docs.google.com/document/d/1vMtFKEnkxRiwkr0JvVOrUrNTogVvHlcEWaWgZIqsY7Q/edit?tab=t.0#heading=h.5sybau7waq2q).

+### Monotonicity

+OTEL sums have a [monotonicity property](https://opentelemetry.io/docs/specs/otel/metrics/supplementary-guidelines/#monotonicity-property), which indicates if the sum can only increase (monotonic) or if it can increase and decrease (non-monotonic).
+Monotonic cumulative sums are mapped to Prometheus counters.
+Non-monotonic cumulative sums are mapped to Prometheus gauges, since Prometheus does not support counters that can decrease.
+This is because any drop in a Prometheus counter is assumed to be a counter reset.

+[StatsD counters are non-monotonic by definition](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/1789), and [the StatsD receiver sets counters as non-monotonic by default](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/statsdreceiver/README.md).
+Since StatsD is so widely used, when considering delta support, it's important to make sure non-monotonic counters will work properly in Prometheus.

 ### Pitfalls of the current solution

 #### Lack of out of order support